 The key messages in a variety of social campaigns, patient education and and prevention networks is to stay on medication as prescribed and stay undectable.
 Once your viral load is undetectable, you can’t transmit the virus.
-We worked on a series of videos to illustrate this point with healthcare translations in Spanish at Help Stop the Virus.
+We worked on a series of videos to illustrate this point with healthcare translations to raise awareness with Hispanics with HIV in Spanish at Help Stop the Virus.

-Some of the challenges when working in healthcare translations for a particular population are to find the current terminology that is being used.
-We do quite a bit of research on our end online and read different bloggers, social media and forums to see the current terminology that is being used.
-This was true for term like Undetectable or the acronym MSM (men who have sex with men).
+Some of the challenges when working in healthcare translations for a particular diverse population are to find the current terminology that is being used.
+We do quite a bit of research on our end online and read different blogs, social media and forums to see the current terminology that is being used.
+This was true for the term like Undetectable (used in HIV materials) or the acronym MSM (men who have sex with men).

 The term undetectable is used in English to modify a person but this is very different for Spanish because a person cannot be undetectable, only a virus.
 Our team felt that since this population is so vulnerable and stigmatized, they were not sure they would like the idea of “being undetectable” if we translated that literally because it sounds like “invisible”.
-Increasingly, the trend is to always try to make a distinction between people and their illness, people with disabilities instead of disabled, for instance, to avoid defining of stigmatizing people because of their condition.
-This was an instance in translation where we had to defend the translation and add in text that the “virus is undetectable.”
+Increasingly, the trend is to always try to make a distinction between people and their illness, people with disabilities instead of disabled, for instance, to avoid the defining of stigmatizing people because of their condition.
+This was an instance in translation in healthcare where we had to defend the translation and add in text that the “virus is undetectable.”
 In healthcare translations, literal translation is never a good idea.
-It takes an understanding and research of the subject matter, the target population and the goal of the information.
+Translation in healthcare requires an understanding and research of the subject matter, the target population and the goal of the information.